Bluscream/Enhanced_Steam_Standalone/README.md

 3. Launch Ehanced Steam.exe
 4. Browse Steam with new features

-_Note: If you modify the local IP addresses in the hosts file, please modify them in the rinetd\bin\rinetd.conf file also._
+_Note: If you modify the local IP addresses in the hosts file, please modify them in the rinetd\rinetd.conf file also._

 Principle
 ---------